 OGC {root} path parameters

 This document does not restrict the lexical space of URIs used in the API beyond the requirements of the HTTP and URI Syntax IETF RFCs.
-If URIs include reserved characters that are delimiters in the URI subcomponent, these have to be percent-encoded.
+If URIs includ reserved characters that are delimiters in the URI subcomponent, these have to be percent-encoded.
 See Clause 2 of RFC 3986 for details.